n1k0/kept/README.md

     $ npm install

-To launch a local server with livereload
+To launch a local server with live reload:

     $ npm start

-To build a minify version of kept.
+To build a minify version of kept:

     $ npm run dist

-The projet use [bower](http://bower.io) and [gulpjs](http://gulpjs.com)
+The projet uses [bower](http://bower.io) and [gulpjs](http://gulpjs.com).

 A [working demo is also available online](http://n1k0.github.io/kept/).